Lawn (Turf) Irrigation Systems

 Moderate health hazard:

+In states where the International Plumbing Code (IPC) has been adopted, DCVA’s are not considered an acceptable means of protection against backflow on irrigation systems.
 The IPC requires an atmospheric-type vacuum breaker (no valves can be installed downstream), a PVBA or a RP, with the RP being the required means of protection against backflow because chemicals are being introduced into the irrigation system.
 It should be noted that the above limitations always apply to the installation of PVBA’s.